zaheerabbas1234/studentresult/README.md

 Monitor Test Results: Developers monitor test results to identify failing tests, regressions, or performance issues.
 Failed tests should be investigated and fixed promptly to maintain code quality.

 By integrating Test-First Development, Refactoring, and Automatic Test Case Writing into their development workflow, teams can improve code quality, accelerate development cycles, and deliver more reliable software products.

+To apply Extreme Programming (XP) practices of Test-First Development (TDD), Refactoring, and Automated Testing to your example, here's a detailed approach:

+1. Test-First Development (TDD)
+Concept:

+Red-Green-Refactor Cycle:
+Red: Write tests for methods before the actual implementation.
+Green: Implement the methods to make the tests pass.
+Refactor: Clean up the code while ensuring tests remain green.
+In Your Example:

+You’ve already implemented tests for the add and mul methods.
+Since the methods are simple and already correct, you would start with writing tests for new functionalities or edge cases.
+Next Steps:

+If you were to add a new method, such as subtract, you’d first write a test case for it before implementing the method.
+2. Refactoring
+Concept:

+Improve the structure of your code without changing its functionality.
+In Your Example:

+Your Calculator class is simple and doesn’t require immediate refactoring.
+However, if the class grew in complexity, you might need to refactor for better readability or efficiency.
+Potential Refactor:

+For a more complex Calculator, consider separating operations into different classes or using an interface.
+For instance, adding more complex operations might prompt restructuring.
+3. Automated Test Case Writing
+Concept:

+Automated test cases verify code functionality and run automatically to ensure changes don’t break existing features.
+In Your Example:

+Your test cases are automated using JUnit.
+They will automatically check if the add and mul methods work as expected.
+Enhancements:

+Edge Cases: Add tests for edge cases like large numbers, negative numbers, and zero